Please contact us for more information or to place an order.

 With steel cores, there is very little expansion or contraction during temperature and humidity changes, and they tend to stay in tune better than synthetic-core strings.
 They are therefore a good choice for beginner students

-Thsee are top level strings that are favourites with orchestral players and performance students.
+These are top level strings that are favourites with orchestral players and performance students.
 They come in soft, medium and strong.
 The ‘Solo’ set are more powerful and bright.
-The fractional cello sets are comparatively quite affordable, and can be ordered on request.
-Available as A, D, G and C (tungsten) for cello and A for viola.
-(Note the rest of the viola set have synthetic core D, G & C) (cello, viola and violin A)

 Prim cello strings, especially D, G and C coupled with a Jargar A, are a very popular, inexpensive choice for student-grade instruments.
 As a violin string, they are favourites with fiddlers,being a good choice if you want a bright, edgy sound, easy response and a low price.
-(Available for cello.
-Ring to check stock levels for violin)
+(Available for violin, viola and cello.)

 Piranito (Pirastro, Germany)